 Understanding the chemical structure of a drug target.
 Scientists can use computers to mimic how a potential drug will interact with its target.
 This is similar to fitting puzzle pieces together.
 Researchers can then make chemical compounds that interact with the specific drug target.

 Creating drugs that are similar to existing drugs, called biosimilars.
 Biologic drugs are drugs that are made from living things like cells, tissues, or proteins.
 Biosimilars are drugs that are almost the same as an existing biologic drug that has already been approved by the FDA.
 The sponsors of a biosimilar must show that it is just as safe as the original drug, called the reference drug.
 In order to be approved, the biosimilar must have a similar structure and function to the reference drug and have no large differences.
 Biosimilars often cost less than similar drugs and they take less time to approve than a new drug.
+ASCO supports the use of biosimilars in cancer treatment when appropriate.
 Learn more about biosimilars.

 How are new cancer drugs tested during preclinical research?